 To qualify, you must:

-- Be a declared Business Major (any concentration-ACCT, FINA, MGMT, MKTG), Computer Science Major, OR a declared Computer Information Systems Major (any concentration)
+- Be a declared Accounting Major, Business Administration Major (any concentration- MGMT, MKTG), Business Analytics Major, Computer Science Major, Computer Information Systems Major (any concentration), OR Finance Major.

 - Have at least 64 credits and a 2.5 GPA or above.

 An internship is more than a “job”.
 As an intern, you’ll be working for an employer or an agency outside of the academic setting in a carefully designed learning experience.
 You will interact with a supervisor at your internship site and a Stockton Business School faculty member.
 An internship will provide you with a realistic exposure to career opportunities and help you apply your coursework in a business setting.
 It may lead to early entry into a potential career and will give you “real work” experience for your resume.
 Internships last a full semester (15 weeks) and appear on your schedule as a 4950/5950 course (e.g. MGMT 4950/5950, etc.).
 Internships can be up to 4 credits and count as a program elective towards your major.
 Here’s how to get started:

 - Register in our on-line career and internship database - Handshake.

 - Select “Business” as a major and area of study.

 - Write, polish, (and then post) your resume.
 Career Education & Development approval is required of full access to post and apply for internships.

 - Take advantage of one-on-one help through Career Education & Development located in the Campus Center, CC-104.

 - Please note you cannot register yourself for the internship class.
 You will need permission of the department to be registered into the internship course.
 You will not be registered into the course until you have submitted ALL of your paperwork.